harvester/docs/docs/networking/vip.md

 ---

 # Management Address
-The Harvester provides a fix virtual IP(VIP) as the management address.
+Harvester provides a fixed virtual IP(VIP) as the management address.
 Users can see the management address on the console dashboard after installation.

 ![](./assets/console-dashboard.png)